-Please justify and explain any changes to the budget that differs from the reflected amounts reported in the 01 Year Budget Summary.

-If a cost of living adjustment (COLA) is included in future years, provide your organization's personnel policy and procedures that state all employees within the organization will receive a COLA.
+- 1. Please justify and explain any changes to the budget that differs from the reflected amounts reported in the 01 Year Budget Summary. - 2.
+If a cost of living adjustment (COLA) is included in future years, provide the organization's personnel policy and procedures that state all employees within the organization will receive a COLA.